 Southern Forests and Valleys

-Vast swathes of forests and woodlands blanket Australia’s southwest corner, and there are around 20 national parks and state forests to explore, many within a 2-hour drive from Dunsborough.
-Hikers can venture into the wilderness in the Greenbushes, Nannup, and Blackwood forests, where simple bush camping sites and bunk houses welcome backpackers.
-Further south, Pemberton harbors popular sites such as the Yeagarup Sand Dunes and Beedelup Falls.
+Vast swathes of forests and woodlands blanket Australia’s southwest corner, where there are about 20 national parks and state forests to explore, many within a 2-hour drive from Dunsborough.
+Hikers can venture into the wilderness in the Greenbushes, Nannup, and Blackwood forests, where simple bush camping sites and bunkhouses welcome backpackers.
+Further south, Pemberton harbours popular sites such as the Yeagarup Sand Dunes and Beedelup Falls.

 When to Go

-From September through May, the warm weather, tempered by coastal winds, is ideal for hiking, camping, and outdoor activities in Dunsborough.
-The most spectacular scenery sprouts up in spring, when wildflowers blaze a colorful trail along the coast, and this is also a prime time for whale watching tours.
-Winter weather is generally quite mild, although campers should be prepared for regular showers, and some campsites and caravan parks close in low season.
+From September through May, the warm weather is tempered by coastal winds and ideal for hiking, camping, and outdoor activities near Dunsborough.
+The best scenery sprouts up in spring, when wildflowers blaze a colorful trail along the coast and whales can be seen out on the water.
+Winter weather is generally quite mild, although campers should be prepared for regular rain showers and for some campsite and caravan park closures.